IBM/ansible-power-aix-oracle-dba/readmes/Readme-SI-Grid-Patching.txt

 # 2. Patch RAC GI #
 ###################

-# Set the Variables to execute the task: Open the file ansible_oracle_aix/roles/oraswgi-manage-patches/defaults/main.yml and modify the variables.
+# Set the Variables to execute the task: Open the file ansible-power-aix-oracle-dba/roles/oraswgi_manage_patches/defaults/main.yml and modify the variables.
 Modify only the ones which are marked with comments.
 # All the variables are same as in above section except the following.

 configure_cluster: True                # Set this to True in case of Grid Infrstructure RAC.
 Set it to False in case of Standalone Grid Infrstructure (Oracle Restart).

 # Executing the playbook: This playbook executes a role.
 Before running the playbook, open the playbook and update the hostname & remote user details as below.
 Do NOT change other parts of the script.
-# Change directory to ansible_oracle_aix
+# Change directory to ansible-power-aix-oracle-dba
 # Name of the Playbook: gi-rac-opatchauto.yml
 # Content of the playbook